-10 Jan Your Gut and Neuroscience
+10 Jan Your Gut and the Mind-Body Connection

 Have you heard that you have a ‘second brain’?

 Dr. Gershon’s years of analysis led to the study that nerve cells in the gut, act with the same intelligence as the nerve cells in the brain.
 The gut also consists of more neurons than those present in the spinal cord.

 Implanted in the walls of the intestines are a boundless network of neurons which is responsible for regulating all aspects of digestion.
-This is also responsible for impacting on brain function and emotional intelligence.
-The recent discovery of the human microbiome, and in particular the gut microbiota, has caused a shift in the way Neuroscience and Integrative Life Coaching is examined.
+This is also responsible for impacting on brain function and emotional intelligence which in turn will effect the mind-body connection.

-This research plays an important role in gastrointestinal pathologies as well as some mental health-related problems such as depression, negative emotions, obsessive-compulsive disorder, Tourette syndrome, anxiety, fears and phobias, autistic spectrum disorder and lack of happiness.
+This research plays an important role in gastrointestinal pathologies as well as some mental health-related problems such as depression, negative emotions, obsessive-compulsive disorder, Tourette syndrome, anxiety, fears and phobias, autistic spectrum disorder , stress and lack of happiness.

 It encompasses two nervous systems, the brain and spinal cord and the gastrointestinal tract.
-These two nervous systems are formed at the same time during faetal development and are developed from the same tissues.
+These two nervous systems are formed at the same time during fetal development and are developed from the same tissues.

 Interestingly, it has been estimated that there are 300 trillion bacteria in the large intestine.
 Including this is the compilation of one thousand species of microbes which comprise one thousand times more cells that exist in the brain/spinal cord and ten times more than the number of human cells in the entire body.
 Some refer to the gut microbiota as an organ that rivals the brain in complexity.

 The gut microbiota is influenced by several factors, including genetics, diet, metabolism, age, antibiotic treatment, and stress.
 Recently there has been an increasing acknowledgment of the role of epigenetics in brain function, as well as psychiatric disorders such as depression, anxiety, drug addiction, development disorders, schizophrenia, stress and anxiety.